Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * Don't refer to any axis letter or extruder number that you haven't created using M584 (except that XYZ already exist by default)
 * Don't refer to any temperature sensor in M950 or M106 before you create it using M308
-* Don't refer to a heater in M307, M140, M141, M143 or m563 before you create it using M950
+* Don't refer to a heater in M307, M140, M141, M143 or M563 before you create it using M950
 * Don't refer to a fan in M106 before you create it using M950
-* Don't refer to a tool in G10/M568 before you create it using M563
+* Don't refer to a tool in G10, M567 or M568 before you create it using M563

 ## Comments